EU demands more concessions from Google to settle case

 The EU competition regulator has sought feedback from Google's rivals and third parties and a number of them have said any concessions would only reinforce Google's dominance.

-Reacting to Almunia's comments, lobbying group ICOMP called on the Commission to penalize Google if it does not come up with a better offer.
+Reacting to Almunia's comments, lobbying group ICOMP called on the Commission to penalise Google if it does not come up with a better offer.

 "The Commission must set a tight deadline failing which the commitments procedure should come to an end," ICOMP lawyer David Wood said in a statement.

-Another lobbying group FairSearch, whose members include complainants Microsoft, online travel agency Expedia, British price comparison site Foundem and France's Twenga, said Google's offer was "highly unlikely" to boost competition.
+Another lobbying group FairSearch, whose members include complainants Microsoft (MSFT.O), online travel agency Expedia (EXPE.O), British price comparison site Foundem and France's Twenga, said Google's offer was "highly unlikely" to boost competition.

 (Reporting by Foo Yun Chee; editing by Robin Emmott and Elaine Hardcastle)